maninder-singh/comment-feature-api/README.md

 Restful api design using Grails 2 and Mysql.

 ### Description
-It provide's startup guide for building application using grails framework.
+It provide's startup guide for building restful web service using grails framework.

 ### Steps to run application
 1. Change database credentail in grails-app/conf/DataSource.groovy file